Trustroots/trustroots/CONTRIBUTING.md

 It is not a place for policy discussion.
 Personal opinion about which features are important, which features should or should not be implemented, and so on, does not belong here.

 We operate a 3 strike policy.
 1st warning, 2nd warning, blocked.

+## Real life interaction

+We highly value real life interaction.
+Both within the network as well as among technical contributors.
+If possible, try to meet up with other Trustroots contributors in real life.
+You can connect your Trustroots profile to your GitHub account to facilitate such connections.

 # Contributing